redbadger/crux/docs/src/part-2/shell/ios.md

 ```

 Not that interesting, it's a wrapper around `URLRequest` and friends which takes and
-returns the generated `HttpRequest` and `HttpResponse`, originall defined in Rust by
+returns the generated `HttpRequest` and `HttpResponse`, originally defined in Rust by
 `crux_http`.

 The pattern repeats similarly for key-value store and the location capability.

 ## User interface and navigation

-It's worth looking at how Weather handles the Workflow navigation in Swift UI.
+It's worth looking at how Weather handles the Workflow navigation in SwiftUI.

 As in the Counter example, the Weather's core has a `@Published var view: ViewModel`
 which we can use in the Views.